Cannabis Noire Corporate Social Responsibility Fund

 You invest in the fin and the fund invests in others.

-We have identified at risk and in need family and community members who have been adversely impacted by the war on drugs.
+We have identified at-risk and in need of family and community members who have been adversely impacted by the war on drugs.
 These groups are then categorized by need and provided sustainability resources through the fund and dedicated community partners.

 Who it Helps:

 Our target communities include but are not limited to people of color, veterans, and the LGBTQ community.
 We identify those in need through direct outreach and community partner organizations.
 A database of program recipients is maintained to track progress, maintain records, and ensure efficacy if programming.

 Our ability to successfully connect recipients to services and optimize funding and resources has allowed us the ability to provide immediate support and maintain the ability to maintain consistency in the light of the pandemic.